A Humble Veteran

 Another motivation for him to enlist was his desire to see the world.
 However, he admitted, “I didn’t see much of it, but traveling to some of the Caribbean Islands was a big thrill for me.”

 John, referring to his service as it related to combat, said he felt fortunate to have done so little, but to have received so much in return.
 Instead, he felt a sense of obligation to his fellow veterans.

 “I like helping our veterans that did so much more than I did, and were injured or disabled as a result.
 I feel it’s the least I can do and think all Americans should help those who have made those sacrifices.”

-After completion of his service in the Navy, John went to college and got his degree from Michigan State University, and he said that his time in the military had a lasting effect on him.
-He went to college a more mature individual, having learned some valuable life lessons which made him a better student.
+John went to college and got his degree from Michigan State University after he completed his service in the Navy.
+He said that his time in the military had a lasting effect on him.
+As a veteran, John went to college a more mature individual.
+He said he learned some valuable life lessons which made him a better student.

-When asked what advice he would give to a veteran transitioning into civilian life, he said, “Try to use the discipline you were taught in the military to make you a better worker, student, husband, father, or whatever it is you are doing at any time in your life.”
+“Try to use the discipline you were taught in the military to make you a better worker, student, husband, father, or whatever it is you’re doing at any time in your life.”

 John is as humble as he is friendly, and has a genuine desire to serve others.
-DVNF is thrilled to have him on our staff, and we all want to thank him for his service – even if he thinks that appreciation isn’t warranted.
+DVNF is thrilled to have him on our staff, and we thank him for his service – even if he thinks that appreciation isn’t warranted.